nihole/ACY/README.md

 <h4>Python, JINJA2, YAML, XML</h4>

-There 4 different types of files in this project.
+There are 4 different types of files in this project.

 - Python files:
   - <b>render.py</b> - used for generating of XML file for ACI configuration from YAML and JINJA2 files